-In town for a big game?
-We've got the scoop on how to enjoy the ultimate sports town!
+Steelers Nation!
+In Pittsburgh for the big game?
+We've got the scoop on how to enjoy the ultimate sports city!

 Nicknamed the City of Champions, it's no surprise that Pittsburgh is the ultimate football destination.
-Whether you're visiting from out-of-town or you're a local with season tickets, check out our Pittsburgh guide for every football fan!
+Whether you're visiting from out-of-town or you're a local with season tickets, check out our Pittsburgh guide for football fans!

-Tackle your way through Pittsburgh football history at the Senator John Heinz History Center's Western Pennsylvania Sports Museum!
+Or, tackle your way through Pittsburgh football history at the Senator John Heinz History Center's Western Pennsylvania Sports Museum!
 Relive iconic Pittsburgh moments such as the Immaculate Reception, try on a Super Bowl ring, learn more about Myron Cope's Official Terrible Towel and take a picture with the Terrible Fan.
-Featuring more than 70 interactive exhibits, this is the ultimate museum for any Pittsburgh sports lover.
+Featuring more than 70 interactive exhibits, this is the ultimate museum for any sports lover.

 There's no shortage of where to find a good pub and grub before a Steelers game.
-The North Shore, also home to Heinz Field, is filled with plenty of bars and restaurants for all football fans.
-Jerome Bettis Grille 36, owned by former Steelers running back Jerome Bettis, is a football hot spot serving home-cooking inspired dishes.
-Southern Tier and Rivertowne Brewing are also a popular spot to grab a craft beer pre or post-game.
+The North Shore, also home to Acrisure Stadium, is filled with plenty of bars and restaurants for all football fans.
+McFadden’s, Burgatory, Shorty’s and Tequila Cowboy, among others, are all great places to get food and drinks.

 Need some new Steelers gear?
-Head on down to the Strip District for any and everything Steelers.
-Yinzers in the Burgh is a notable Pittsburgh sports store, ranging from Steelers onesie tutus to a wall full of different Terrible Towels and everything in between.
-You can also find street vendors that sell various low-cost Pittsburgh themed apparel.
+Take a trip to Pittsburgh's authentic Strip District neighborhood for any and everything Steelers.
+Yinzers in the Burgh is a notable Pittsburgh sports store, filled with everything from Steelers onesies to a huge variety of Terrible Towels, Steelers hats, cold weather gear, jerseys and so much more.
+You can also find street vendors that sell various low-cost black and gold apparel.